Are Your Referral Partners Sending You “Good” Leads/Referrals?

 Leverage the data that you’re already collecting.
 MatrixCare’s powerful and flexible analytics solutions, MyData and MyAnalytics, allow you to gain insights from rich business intelligence and offer actionable information to meet your unique needs and help you succeed.

-MyData is now in Pilot testing and will soon be generally available.
-MyAnalytics is planned to go into Pilot testing later this year.
-Both products are being used by many of your peers to manage their business effectively.
-Both solutions offer flexibility so that you can choose which solution works best for you.
+Both MyAnalytics and MyData are generally available and are used by many of your peers to manage their business effectively.
+Choose which solution works best for you.

-MyAnalytics empowers leaders to monitor census trends, readmissions, financial AR, quality measures and more.
+MyAnalytics empowers leaders to monitor census trends, move ins and move outs, financial AR, and more.
 Within minutes and very little guidance, users are able to see important macro data trends with the ability to diagnostically explore root causes via filtering or drill-through.

 MyData provides IT-oriented customers with immediate access to key data tables from MatrixCare.
 This allows you to include MatrixCare data, refreshed several times per day, within your existing enterprise data warehouse or other reporting systems.